 Without continuous batching, a single GPU serving an LLM processes one request at a time, leaving the GPU idle for most of the generation period.
 Continuous batching β pioneered by vLLM and adopted by TGI and others β interleaves multiple requests at the token level, dramatically improving GPU utilization.

 For agent workloads, continuous batching is essential.
-An agent that makes 3-5 inference calls per task turn can share a GPU with 8-16 other agents with minimal latency impact when properly batched.
-The key metrics: inter-token latency (ITL, should stay under 20ms per token even under load) and time-to-first-token (TTFT, should stay under 100ms for interactive agents).
+An agent that makes 3-5 inference calls per task turn can share a GPU with other agents when requests are batched by similar prompt length and generation budget.
+The key metrics are inter-token latency (ITL) and time-to-first-token (TTFT); set SLOs from load tests against your real model, context length, concurrency, and hardware instead of assuming a universal 20ms ITL or 100ms TTFT target.

 Model Caching and Speculative Decoding

-Agent workloads exhibit high prompt similarity β the system prompt, tool definitions, and recent conversation history are the same across many inference calls from the same agent.
-KV-cache sharing across calls within a session can reduce inference latency by 40-60%.
+Agent workloads often exhibit high prompt similarity β the system prompt, tool definitions, and recent conversation history may be reused across many inference calls from the same agent.
+KV-cache reuse or prefix caching can reduce latency materially when the shared prefix is long, cache hit rates are high, and the serving stack supports the feature; measure the effect for your prompt distribution before budgeting around a specific percentage.

 Storage and Memory Systems